Punctured logarithmic maps: Contact orders

 If $u_p(\delta)<0$ then $f^\flat(\delta) \notin \cM_C$ and hence, by Definition~\ref{def:puncturing} (2) we have $\alpha_Z(\delta) =0$. \end{example}

 The goal now is to define a universal family of contact orders for the Artin fan $\cA_X$ of $X$.

-\subsubsection{Family of contact orders of Artin cones.}
+\subsection{Family of contact orders of Artin cones.}

-Let ${\bf u}\in\Gamma( Z,\ocM^*_Z)$ be a family of contact orders of $X$.
+Let {$\big(Z \to X, {\bf u}\in\Gamma( Z,\ocM^*_Z)\big)$} be a family of contact orders of $X$.
 For any strict morphism $X \to Y$, ${\bf u}$ is naturally a family of contact orders of $Y$ via the composition $Z \to X \to Y$.
-Conversely, we can pull-back a contact order on $Y$ to $X$ by base-change.
-Thus we may parameterize contact orders of the Artin fan $\cA_{X}$ instead of $X$.
-We first study the local case.
+Conversely, we can pull-back a contact order on $Y$ to $X$ by base-change: {if we denote by $\cZ_X$ and $\cZ_Y$ the sheaves over $\Sch$ of families of contact orders on $X$ and $Y$, respectively, and if we denote by $\cZ_X\to X$ the map forgetting the section ${\bf u}$, then $\cZ_X = \cZ_Y \times_YX$.} Thus we may parameterize contact orders of the Artin fan $\cA_{X}$ instead of $X$: {pulling back such parametrization gives a parametrization of contact orders on $X$.
+This is the approach taken here, which is achieved in Proposition \ref{prop:universal contact} and Definition~\ref{Def:connected-contact-order}.} We first study the local case.

-Consider a toric monoid $P$ with $\sigma=\Hom(P,\RR_{\ge 0})$, $N_{\sigma}=\Hom(P,\ZZ)$.
+Consider a toric monoid $P$ with $\sigma=\Hom(P,\RR_{\ge 0})$, $N_{\sigma}=\Hom(P,\ZZ){=P^*}$.
 This gives the toric variety $\AA_\sigma = \spec(P \stackrel{\alpha}{\rightarrow} \kk[P])$, torus $T_\sigma:=\spec(\kk[P^{\gp}])$ and Artin cone

 Choose an integral vector $u \in N_\sigma$, which we view as $u\in \Hom(P,\ZZ)$.
 Let $I_u$ be the ideal of $P$ generated by $u^{-1}(\ZZ \setminus \{0\})$.
 This generates a $T_\sigma$-invariant ideal in $\kk[P]$, defining an invariant closed subscheme $Z_{u,\sigma} \subseteq \AA_{\sigma}$ with quotient a closed substack $\cZ_{u,\sigma} \subseteq \cA_{\sigma}$.
 We proceed to construct a family of contact orders parametrized by $\cZ_{u,\sigma}$.